aeglon97/Evaluate-Historical-Stock-Market-Forecasts/README.md

 ## Motivation

-For this project, I gathered four datasets relating to the stock market through using Bloomberg Excel Functions.
-I assessed the quality of the data, cleaned it and rearranged it, and stored the data in clean CSVs.
+For this project, I used Bloomberg Excel Functions to gather data on EPS and EOD prices for all firms in the 2019 S&P 500 Index.
+I assessed the quality of the data, cleaned and rearranged it, and stored the data in clean CSVs.
 I posed my own research questions, explored the data, and reported my findings through a final thesis report and Jupyter slides.

 ## Introduction

 This project was divided into 3 stages:
 1) **data wrangling**